 Skip to content

-Major impediments to producing a complete picture of Indigenous mortality in Australia are the incomplete identification of Indigenous status in death records and the experimental nature of the recently adopted population estimates .
-As a result of the incomplete identification of Indigenous status in death records, the 2,620 deaths registered in 2012 where the deceased person was identified as Indigenous is certainly an underestimate of the actual number of Indigenous deaths.
+Major impediments to producing a complete picture of Aboriginal and Torres Strait Islander mortality in Australia are the incomplete identification of Indigenous status in death records and the experimental nature of the recently adopted population estimates .
+As a result of the incomplete identification of Indigenous status in death records, the 2,811 Indigenous deaths registered in 2013 are certainly an underestimate of the actual number of Indigenous deaths.
 Also, delays in registration of deaths are more common for Aboriginal and Torres Strait Islander people.
-For example, of all the Indigenous deaths which occurred in Australia in 2011, about 87% were registered in 2011 compared with 95% of non-Indigenous deaths.
+For example, of all the Indigenous deaths which occurred in Australia in 2011, about 87% were registered in 2011 compared with 95% of non-Indigenous deaths .

 Comparison of Indigenous and non-Indigenous mortality needs to take account of differences in the age structures of the Indigenous and non-Indigenous populations using a process known as standardisation.
 (The process is also referred to as age-adjustment.)